Posts

 Image

-Truth, Reality and God are one.
+T ruth, Reality and God are one.
 Realised ones described the same with various names and phrases using the language of their times.
-On the occasion of Christmas, some such phrases used by Jesus and the Bible which find an echo in the Gita will highlight this aspect.
-Equanimity or Samatva is one of the foundations of the Gita and Krishna tells us to treat various things; people (friends, relatives and enemies) and feelings (praise and criticism) as the same.
-Jesus said, "Do unto others as you would have them do unto you".
-It's treating subordinates the way we want our bosses to treat us; treating neighbours the way we want them to treat us.
-This simple yardstick can take us to the pinnacle of Equanimity.
-Similarly, it is quoted in the Bible (Matthew 25:29), "For to everyone who has, more will be given, and he will have abundance; but from him who does not have, even what he has will be taken away".
-This looks difficult to comprehend as we admire tak
+Some such phrases used by Jesus and the Bible which find an echo in the Gita will highlight this aspect.
+Equanimity or samatva is one of the foundations of the Gita and Krishna tells us to treat various things; people (friends, relatives and enemies) and feelings (praise and criticism) as the same.
+Jesus said, “Do unto others as you would have them do unto you”.
+It’s treating subordinates the way we want our bosses to treat us; treating neighbours the way we want them to treat us.
+This simple yardstick can take us to the pinnacle of equanimity.
+Similarly, it is quoted in the Bible (Matthew 25:29), “For to everyone who has, more will be given, and he will have abundance; but from him who does not have, even what he has will be taken away”.
+This looks difficult to comprehend as we admire taking from the rich and giving to the poor.
+If abunda...

 146. Riding a Photon